gilday/mobtown/README.markdown

 it minimizes the number of dependencies you need to install and docker-compose integrates all the mobtown services to work together for you.

-1. install Java 8, docker, and docker-compose.
+1. install Java 8 JDK, docker, and docker-compose.
 Make sure the docker service is running.
 The build assumes that your user has access to the default docker socket running on localhost
 2. use the [Google API Console](https://console.developers.google.com/apis/dashboard)
-   to generate a Google Maps JavaScript API key and set environment variable `MOBTOWN_GMAPS_API_KEY` to its value
+   to enable the Google Maps JavaScript API.
+Visit the Credentials section to generate an API key.
+   Create the environment variable `MOBTOWN_GMAPS_API_KEY` and set its value to the API key
 3. `./gradlew build dockerBuildImage` to run all tests and build artifacts including docker images
 4. `docker-compose up -d` to run all the mobtown docker images and their